Welcome to Apo Reef & Pandan Island!

-Endowed with amazing and world class wonders, the heart of Occidental Mindoro, guarantees everyone with unforgettable rendezvous with its warm people, rich culture and diverse nature – welcome to the wonderful Sablayan!
+Endowed with amazing and world class wonders, the heart of Occidental Mindoro guarantees everyone with unforgettable rendezvous with its warm people, rich culture and diverse nature – welcome to wonderful Sablayan home to the world-renowned Apo Reef!

-The biggest municipality and the top ecotourism destination of the province, Sablayan offers variety of activities specially to those adventure driven souls who want to commune with nature.
+The biggest municipality and the top ecotourism destination of the province of Occidental Mindoro, Sablayan offers variety of activities specially to those adventure driven souls who want to commune with nature.

 The mountains and forests of Sablayan are home to diverse flora and fauna, some of which are endemic to the island, and harbor great rivers, lakes, caves and waterfalls.
 Its museum and parks offer a historical and recreational experience.
 Its surrounding islands shine with their white sand on waters teeming with vivid and superb marine life.